andrewhowdencom/docs.littleman.co/README.md

 I've found I'm forgetting some of the finite details that it may be better to write down.
 So, here they are.

+Now i can even do it on my tablet!

 ## Installation
 ### Visit http://dev.howden.io
 Or,